bashmohandes7/Zoom/README.md

 ## How to use ?

 ### generate an authorization URL where a user can click and complete the authorization:
-- create a blade file that contains a link to complete the authorization
+-create a blade file that contains a link to complete the authorization
 ```bash
 $url = "https://zoom.us/oauth/authorize?response_type=code&client_id=".CLIENT_ID."&redirect_uri=".REDIRECT_URI.";
 ?>